FIXED: Keyboard and Mouse Not Working after Windows 10 Update

 While in BIOS, you need to navigate to Advanced settings, locate USB configuration and disable USB 3 support.
 Depending on your manufacturer, you might have to take different route to disable USB 3 support.
+Save and exit.

 Your computer will now restart and if keyboard and mouse aren’t working try plugging them in into different USB ports.

-Find USB controllers with exclamation mark next to them, disable and enable them again, and everything should start working normally.
+If your keyboard or mouse starts working, go to Settings -> Device Manager.
+Find the USB controllers with exclamation mark next to them, disable and enable them again, and everything should start working normally.

 If you have any other Windows 10-related issues you can check for the solution in our Windows 10 Fix section.